JarrylN/Wordprediktor/README.md

 # Wordprediktor 📇

-This is a word predictor project which predicts the next words by either filling in unfinished words or suggesting the next word
+This is a word predictor project which predicts the next words by either filling in unfinished words, suggesting the next word or correct spelling mistakes.

 ## Models 🤖